kjuraszek/epd-rpi-controller/README.md

 - installs Python dependencies
 - creates docker network `epd-rpi-network`

 You should adjust config file to your needs.
-Also to run the Controller you must prepare Views in `controller/custom_views/views.py` (file by default doesn't exist) - take a look on file `example.py` or you can use a command
+Also to run the Controller you must prepare Views in `controller/custom_views/views.py` (file by default doesn't exist) - take a look on file `example.py`.
+Alternatively you can use a command:

 `make create-views-file`

 to copy contents from `example.py`.

+To learn more about custom views go to [Custom views](/controller/custom_views/Readme.md)

 ### Run docker compose